 These four vary as far as symptoms and treatments.
-Here is a detailed discussion for these MS courses (x):
+Here is a detailed discussion of these MS courses: (x)

-CIS is considered the first neurological symptom because of the inflamed central nervous system.
+Medical profession considers CIS the first neurological symptom because of the inflamed central nervous system.
 This episode usually lasts at least 24 hours and may or may not continue to develop as multiple sclerosis.
-There are circumstances of a person who encountered CIS, yet the condition did not continue to develop MS. However, if there is a lesion along with CIS that affects the brain, the patient is at higher risk to continue the progression to the second neurological symptom (x).
+There are circumstances of a person who encountered CIS, yet the condition did not continue to develop MS. However, if a lesion along with CIS affects the brain, the patient is at higher risk of progressing to the second neurological symptom. (x)

-As the second stage of developing MS, RRMS is the most common diagnosed course in millions of people.
-It is characterized by mild to severe attacks of neurological symptoms.
+As the second stage of developing MS, RRMS is the most commonly diagnosed course in millions of people.
+Mild to severe attacks of neurological symptoms characterize it.
 Partial or complete remissions may occur after the relapses.
-During this phase, all the previous symptoms may vanish while others may continue or worsen, becoming permanent.
+All the previous symptoms may vanish during this phase while others may continue or worsen, becoming permanent.
 However, there is no certain progression of this condition, especially during the remission period.

-RRMS can be characterized as active, not active, worsening or not worsening, depending on the initial diagnosis and the symptoms (x).
+You can characterize RRMS as active, not active, worsening or not worsening, depending on the initial diagnosis and the symptoms. (x)

-After the diagnosis of RRMS, most people who encountered continuous progression of symptoms eventually fall into SPMS.
-It is then usually followed by an initial RRMS course and considered a progressive worsening stage.
-SPMS can be identified in a few different points: (1) active, (2) not active, (3) with progression, and (4) without progression (x).
+After the diagnosis of RRMS, most people who encounter continuous progression of symptoms eventually fall into SPMS.
+An initial RRMS course usually follows it and is considered a progressive worsening stage.
+A few different points identify SPMS: (1) active, (2) not active, (3) with progression, and (4) without progression. (x)

-Of all the stages, PPMS is considered the worst neurologic course.
+Of all the stages, PPMS is the worst neurologic course.
 It is a phase of disability with no relapses or remissions.
-PPMS can be identified to different points such as active, not active, with progression and without progression (x).
+The different points that identify PPMS as active, not active, with progression and without progression. (x)

 Symptoms of Multiple Sclerosis

-Although MS is difficult to characterize due to its courses, there are various symptoms that can help both patients and doctors know the course of MS. These symptoms include, but are not limited to:
+Although MS is difficult to characterize because of its courses, various symptoms can help both patients and doctors know the course of MS. These symptoms include, but are not limited to: